Jon Hamm: Sports involvement

 Hamm is a devoted fan of the St. Louis Blues National Hockey League (NHL) team and has appeared in two television advertisements for the team.
 He is also a fan of the St. Louis Cardinals Major League Baseball (MLB) team and narrated the official highlight movie for the 2011 World Series, won by the Cardinals.
 He also narrates the Amazon NFL documentary series All or Nothing, as of 2015.
 In 2012, he played in the MLB Legend and Celebrity All Star Softball game as a member of the National League.
 He represented the Cardinals and hit a home run during the game.
 In 2018, he narrated the video The Saint Louis Browns: The Team That Baseball Forgot, presented by the Saint Louis Browns Historical Society.

 Political views

-In 2012 United States presidential election Hamm supported incumbent President Barack Obama.
+In the 2012 United States presidential election, Hamm supported incumbent president Barack Obama.
 In 2014, Hamm, Kerry Washington, and Kevin Love appeared in a PSA for stopping sexual assault on college campuses.

-In October 2016, Hamm attended a Broadway fundraiser for Hillary Clinton.